dimitri-edel/dte-workout-app/README.md

 Inside the method first thing, the requested object is retrieved from the database.
 Secondly, the code checks if the user requesting the delete is the actual owner of the exercise.
 If not an error message is passed to the user.
-Further on, the code willl try to delete the exercise If there is no issues and the exercise can be deleted, a feedback message is passed to the user.
+Further on, the code will try to delete the exercise If there is no issues and the exercise can be deleted, a feedback message is passed to the user.
 If the deletion would conflict with data integrity, an according message will be relayed to the user.